Horses Rescued to Date

 OUR MISSION STATEMENT

-Established in 2005, Last Stop Horse Rescue (LSHR) is a 501c3 non-profit horse rescue, sanctuary, adoption and rehabilitation program for abused or neglected horses, including “off track” thoroughbreds.
+Established in 2005, Last Stop Horse Rescue (LSHR) is a 501c3 non-profit equine rescue, sanctuary, adoption and rehabilitation program for abused or neglected horses, including “off track” thoroughbreds.

 We believe in miracles for both the horses we save and our supporters who love them.
 It is our solemn promise to provide a safe, loving environment for each horse and allow them time to heal at their own individual pace.
 Love + Patience= Trust!